gonmf/dakilang/README.md

 There are also **built-in clauses**, that unify with user-specified clauses and perform some form of calculation.
 In languages like Prolog, for instance, calculating a number of the Fibonacci sequence may look like:

-**Warning: This feature is still in development, check the TODO section at the end of this document.**

 ```prolog
 > fib(1, 1).
 > fib(2, 1).